Aggression Levels in Dogs

 If your dog’s aggressive behavior is escalating and medical causes have been ruled out, there could be other factors.
 One of the most important factors is the owner, you.
 Your response to the situation has an enormous impact on how your dog behaves.

 Aggression is a behavior that needs to be addressed and modified.
 By ignoring the aggression, you are telling your dog that you approve of its behavior.
-It is essential to accept the problem exists, understand what triggers your dog’s aggression, and with the help of a professional trainer, implement a plan.
+It is essential to accept the problem exists, understand what triggers your dog’s aggression, and implement a plan with the help of a professional trainer.

 Other ways we humans can inflame the situation is by: